OpenMDAO/OpenMDAO/openmdao/docs/developer_docs/repo_guide/travis.rst

 In fulfillment of #2, set $SNOPT_LOCATION to be an encrypted variable in your Travis CI settings that contains the secret location of the private code.
-Then we will check, and if the cache doesn't exist, we will copy it in from the secret location, and then it will get cached.
+Then we will check, and if the cache doesn't exist, we will copy it in from the secret location, and then, following a successful build/test, it will get cached.

 .. code-block::
     - if [ "$NOT_CACHED_PYOPTSPARSE" ]; then